Louis Sheaffer: Awards and honors

 Studying theater arts, Sheaffer received his first Guggenheim Fellowship in 1959 and received additional fellowships in 1962 and 1969.
 In 1974, Sheaffer was nominated for the National Book Award for Biography for O'Neill: Son and Artist.
+From MacDowell, Sheaffer received over ten fellowships between 1970 and 1988.

 Death

 Sheaffer died from heart failure in Long Island College Hospital on August 7, 1993.